 Being outdoors or letting the outdoors in can help you feel less claustrophobic and more connected to the world around you.
 Just make sure to keep at least six feet between you and anyone you encounter while you are out; you can still greet them with a wave and friendly words from that safe distance.

 A bonus to being outside, even briefly: 10 minutes of daily sun exposure (without sunscreen) will help you maintain a healthy level of vitamin D.

 Celebrating birthdays, anniversaries, births and other happy milestones is life-affirming and mood-boosting.
-So even in these stressful times, carve out time to enjoy special moments.
+So continue to carve out time to enjoy special moments.